 Research Seminar (401).
 Concentrators may fulfill the Senior Program requirement through satisfactory completion (a grade of at least C-) of the research seminar.
 This course emphasizes the critical evaluation of scholarship in a specific field, culminating in either a historiographical essay or an original essay based upon primary sources and informed by the relevant scholarship.

 A minor in history consists of five courses.
-Beginning with the class of 2019, one of these five courses must be a Writing Intensive 100-level course and at least one must be at the 300 level or higher, as approved by the department.
+Beginning with the class of 2019, one of these five courses must be a Writing Intensive 100-level course.
 Only two 100-level courses will count toward a minor.
+At least one course must be at the 300 level or higher, as approved by the department.

-A student wishing to be certified to teach social studies in grades 7-12 should contact Susan Mason, director of the Education Studies Program, as early as possible.
+A student wishing to be certified to teach social studies in grades 7-12 should contact the Education Studies Program as early as possible.